1 Undershaft: Design

-Construction financing scam

-In 2017, a bogus bond financing scheme supposedly funding the construction of 1 Undershaft was launched in the United Kingdom.
-A £30 million tranche of 9-year bonds was issued by Trade Mark International Limited, a Cayman Islands-registered limited company.
-An accompanying website, www.trademarktint.com, was registered by Paul Mantoura.

-A number of investors subscribed for the bonds, yielding 10% per annum coupons and a capital guarantee at maturity, through Paul Mantoura and his Platinum Associates firm in Brazil.
-However, when investors stopped receiving communications in 2020, Intel Suisse, a financial investigation specialist firm, was called in and discovered the fraud: Trade Mark International never existed.
-The webhost firm confirmed Paul Mantoura's ownership of the website, which he acquired in 2017 and is now offline.

 Third proposal (2023)

 In August 2023, Eric Parry Architects revealed a substantially revised design for 1 Undershaft, prompted by changes to working habits following the COVID-19 pandemic, as well as to improve the building's sustainability credentials.
 In place of the previous cross-braced and tapered tower, this redesign proposes a tower segmented into four vertical blocks, increasing the usable floor area by 30%.
 At 294m, the building will be the tallest in the City and second tallest in London as a whole.

 A public roof garden on the 10th floor has been added, extending over a curved canopy above the corner of Leadenhall Street and St Mary Axe; several winter gardens up to approximately 1,530 m^{2}, external office terrace spaces up to 1,370 m^{2}, and around 110,000 m^{2} of workspace, up from the second design's 90,000 m^{2}.
 The public viewing gallery, shared with the Museum of London, remains part of the proposals.

 In October 2024, Eric Parry Architects resubmitted the plans, reducing the building's footprint and opening up the lower levels.
 City of London Corporation’s Planning Applications sub committee approved plans for the building on 13 December 2024.
+The scheme - now called One London - was granted full planning consent by the City of London Corporation in December 2025; a main contractor appointment is expected in late 2026, with construction planned to start in 2028.